Contents

 Conclusion

-In this post, we enabled the inline mock maker to mock final methods and classes.
-We also saw two examples of how to mock a final class and method and that it looks the same as mocking non-final classes and methods.
+In this post, You enabled the inline mock maker to mock final methods and classes.
+We also saw two examples of how to mock final classes and methods.
+Mocking a final class or method looks the same as mocking non-final classes and methods.
+Using this mock maker will prevent the mockito cannot mock/spy because - final class exception from happening again.

-If you're curious and want to know more about what you can do with Mockito, please check out their documentation: https://javadoc.io/doc/org.mockito/mockito-core/latest/org/mockito/Mockito.html.
+If you're curious and want to know more about what you can do with Mockito, please check out their documentation.
 It lists all the Mockito features and how to use them.

 Further reading